Jake75B/writeups/Cybersecurity studies/wargames/Solutions.md

 ---

-14.

-The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
+14. The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.

+This task requires us to interact with port 30000.
+Using `netcat`, we can send a message containing the current level’s password to port 30000 on `localhost` , which will return the password for the next level.

 **Solution**

-Using `netcat`, we can send a message containing the current level’s password to port 30000 on `localhost` , which will return the password for the next level.
+`nc localhost 30000`

+`nc`: netcat tool
+`localhost 3000`: specifying the ip (localhost in this instance) as well as the port

 **Output**